Syrian air defences intercept 'hostile targets' near Damascus

 Lebanese state-run National News Agency said Israeli war planes performed mock raids above southern Lebanon.

-"The aggression originated from above the Lebanese territories and a number of hostile targets were downed," Syrian TV added.
+"The aggression originated from above the Lebanese territories and a number of hostile targets were downed," Syrian TV said.

 An Israeli military spokeswoman declined to comment on the reports.